-Professionally, I’m a systems and security engineer and have been so for about 20 years now.
-I’ve worked for software and hardware companies, consulting firms, a large ISP, an ivy league university, a pure play managed security services company and the world’s largest internet retailer.
+Professionally, I’m a systems and security engineer and have been so for about 25 years now.
+I’ve worked for software and hardware companies, consulting firms, a large ISP, an ivy league university, a pure play managed security services company, the world’s largest internet retailer, and a security hardware company.
 If you want to find out more about my professional life, you can check me out on LinkedIn.

 I’m pretty involved in the hacker community.
 I founded and ran DC401, Rhode Island’s Defcon Group, for 3 years.
 I also founded and ran QuahogCon, which had a very successful first year in 2010.
 Since I’ve relocated to Seattle, I’ve had to pass those off to folks in RI to carry on without me.
 I was on the advisory board for AS220 Labs where I ran a weekly open hack night and taught laser cutter and electronics classes there for a couple of years while it was getting off the ground.
-I was recently elected to the board of directors of Black Lodge Research.
+I served on the board of directors of Black Lodge Research for a few years.

 As you may have surmised, I like to tinker with electronic and embedded programming.
-I hope to make a business of it someday and conquer the world with goofy electronics kits.
 When I can find the motivation, I like to get out on a bike and pedal around town.
 While that motivation ebbs and flows, I’m hoping to make it flow a little more often.